Patient meeting with doctor

 Larsucosterol potential in AH

-We are currently conducting a Phase 2b study (AHFIRM) to evaluate the safety, efficacy, and potential lifesaving capacity of larsucosterol treatment in patients with severe AH.
+In a Phase 2b trial (AHFIRM) to evaluate larsucosterol’s safety, efficacy, and potential lifesaving capacity for the treatment of patients with severe AH, larsucosterol data showed compelling mortality reduction at 90 days, compared to placebo.
+Topline results included:

-The potential of larsucosterol has been demonstrated in human studies beyond AH.
-Larsucosterol was evaluated in a Phase 1b clinical trial in patients with nonalcoholic steatohepatitis (NASH) with stage 1 to 3 fibrosis, showing signals of potential efficacy with no drug related serious adverse events to date.14 Data showed significant improvements in liver function following larsucosterol treatment, including improvement from baseline in serum liver enzymes, such as alanine aminotransferase (ALT), aspartate aminotransferase (AST), and gamma-glutamyl transferase (GGT), in serum lipid profiles such as low-density lipoprotein cholesterol (LDL-C), non-high-density lipoprotein cholesterol (non-HDLC), and triglycerides, in certain biomarkers of liver health, such as CK-18, and in liver fat.
-It demonstrated improvement from baseline in insulin resistance and liver stiffness.
+The potential of larsucosterol has been evaluated in human studies beyond AH.
+Larsucosterol was evaluated in a Phase 1b clinical trial in patients with metabolic dysfunction-associated steatohepatitis (MASH) with stage 1 to 3 fibrosis, showing signals of positive data with no drug related serious adverse events to date.13 Results included improved liver enzymes, serum lipid profiles and certain biomarkers, and liver fat content.
+It showed improvement from baseline in insulin resistance and liver stiffness.
 Larsucosterol was well tolerated in all subjects.

 References